Healthyish Baked Macaroni & Cheese

 - Preheat oven to 350 degrees.
 Butter a small, square 9 x 9 or similar baking dish that holds 2-quarts.

 - While the macaroni is cooking, start the cheese sauce.
 Melt 4 tablespoon of butter in a medium sauce pot.
-Using a wire whisk, stir in the flour and salt, one tablespoon at a time, Over medium heat.
-Stir till flour is fully incorporated and whisk for about 3 minutes, letting the flour and butter slightly darken.
+Using a wire whisk, stir in the flour and salt, one tablespoon at a time, over medium-low heat.
+Stir till flour is fully incorporated.
+Stir occasionally for 3 minutes till flour and butter slightly darken.

 - Slowly whisk in 1 cup of milk till fully incorporated, then the remaining 1 cup of milk.
-Bring to as simmer, stirring constantly, until the cheese sauce thickens, about 5 minutes.
-Using a spatula, stir in the cheese till until it is melted.
+Bring to a simmer, stirring occasionally, until the cheese sauce thickens, about 5 minutes.
+Using a spatula, stir in the cheese till melted.
 Add the drained macaroni to the cheese sauce and mix thoroughgoingly.
 Transfer the macaroni and cheese to the prepared baking dish.

 - For the topping, melt remaining butter in a small pan.
 Stir in breadcrumbs.
 Top macaroni and cheese with buttered breadcrumbs.
 Bake until the dish bubbles around the edges, about 15 minutes.
-For a crispy brown finish, place under the broiler for 30 seconds.
+For a crispy brown finish, place under the broiler for 30 seconds to 2 minutes depending on your oven.

 - Substitute the pasta and flour for gluten-free options as desired.